-In this post, discover the health benefits of alternate nostril breathing, a breath control practice in which you alternate inhaling and exhaling out of either nostril.
-You’ll also learn about the spiritual benefits of this practice as well as get a step-by-step guide on how to start today.
+In this article, discover the health benefits of alternate nostril breathing, a breath control practice in which you alternate inhaling and exhaling out of each nostril.
+You’ll also learn about the spiritual benefits of this practice and get a step-by-step guide on how to start today.

 What is Alternate Nostril Breathing?